v1cont/patches/README.md

 # Patches

-Usefull patches for some software i use
+Useful patches for some software I use